Skip to main content

 The conversion rate is determined by dividing the total number of registrations by the total number of sessions.
 The conversion rate can be an indicator of the effectiveness of player engagement as it tells us something about how many participants transition from game loading to registration.

-For instance, if two players load the game but only one proceeds to register, the conversion rate is calculated as 50%.
+If two players load the game but only one proceeds to register, the conversion rate is calculated as 50%.
 This signifies that half of the players who initiated a session went on to complete the registration process.

-In a scenario where a player refreshes the game and registers twice within the same 5-minute session, the conversion rate is 200% (1 session and 2 registrations β€” though only 1 unique registration).
+In a scenario where a player refreshes the game and registers twice within the same session, the conversion rate is 200% (1 session and 2 registrations - though only 1 unique registration).

 If you have a low conversion rate, it may be relevant to evaluate the user journey and consider whether any barriers to registration could be minimized to create a more user-friendly flow.
 Please note that the need for addressing a low conversion rate is highly dependent on your goals with the campaign.